Nutrition Expert

 Picture

-3. Reduce the heat to medium.
-Add the grated carrot and white wine.
-Stir to combine.
-When the mixture reaches a boil, reduce the heat to low.
-Cover and let simmer for 10 minutes, removing the lid and stir from time to time.
+Lower the heat to medium.
+Stir in the grated carrots and white wine.
+Once it starts to bubble, reduce the heat to low, cover, and let it simmer for 10 minutes.
+Stir occasionally to ensure even cooking.

 Picture